 One of the perks of working in a kitchen restaurant is that you get some ideas and recipes that you are sure would taste delicious.
 This recipe of pan-seared Salmon with tomato-basil sauce is one of the many things I learned during my one month stint as a helper to the Chef of a hotel restaurant four years ago.
 It is one of my favorite salmon recipes simply because it is so easy to make but taste so good, like dining out in a restaurant! 😉 I always use pink salmon for this recipe but I am sure any kind of salmon would be just great.

-- 300 g salmon fillet, cut into the desired size
+- 10 ounces salmon fillet - cut into the desired size

-- 2 big or 4 medium fresh ripe tomatoes, diced
+- 2 big or 4 medium fresh and ripe tomatoes - diced

 - Season salmon with salt and pepper.